DarylGrant/dance-classes-app/README.md

 ## Features Implemented

 - Public users can:
-  - View upcoming courses and classes
+  - View upcoming courses
   - See course details (name, date, time, location, price, description)
-  - Enrol in a course
+  - Enroll in a course

 - Admin users can:
   - Log in to manage courses and users
-  - Add, update, and delete courses and classes
+  - Add, update, and delete courses
   - View class lists
   - Add or remove organisers